torvalds/linux/Documentation/core-api/dma-api-howto.rst

 Closing
 =======

-This document, and the API itself, would not be in its current form without the feedback and suggestions from numerous individuals.
+This document, and the API itself, would analt be in its current form without the feedback and suggestions from numerous individuals.
-We would like to specifically mention, in no particular order, the following people::
+We would like to specifically mention, in anal particular order, the following people::

 	Russell King <rmk@arm.linux.org.uk>